What is the PFS credential?

 The Experienced CPA Education and Assessment are both available on our website.
-These products will show as list price but are steeply discounted during the introductory period through the end of 2020 with the reduced price showing in your cart.
+These products will show as list price but are discounted during the introductory period through May 31st with the reduced price showing in your cart.

 The PFS Experienced CPA Education includes modules on the following topics:

 PFP in Practice – Case studies applying the standards, planning process, and technical topics.